nhsd-a2si/dos-status-monitor/README.md

 ## About
 This is a simple tool which makes use of the DoS REST API.

-It allows a 'watch' to be configured against DoS services, refreshing every 10 minutes.
+It allows a 'monitor' to be configured against DoS services, refreshing every X minutes.

-If the capacity status of a service changes,
-a notification will be triggered.
+If the capacity status of a service changes, a notification will be triggered.

 ## Features